-The complete guide to spotting fake influencers for influencer marketing professionals.
-We’ll show you how to detect fake influencers on Instagram and keep your influencer marketing money well-invested in 9 easy steps!
+Here’s the complete guide to identifying Instagram fraud for influencer marketing professionals.
+We show you how to detect fake influencers and keep your influencer marketing money well-invested in nine easy steps.

-We will compare a fake Instagram channel to the channel of top influencer Ohhcouture, which is completely fake-free.
-The fake channel was set up by influencer marketing agency Mediakix for their sensational fake influencer experiment.
-Read more about it here.
+To demonstrate how to easily separate fake influencers from those with real value, we compare the fake Instagram account @calibeachgirl310 to the fake-free channel of top influencer @leoniehanne.
+The fake channel we use for the following analysis was set up by influencer marketing agency Mediakix for their sensational fake influencer experiment.

-- Influencer’s follower growth should be stable and consistent
+- An authentic influencer’s follower growth is stable and consistent.

-- Daily follower changes can tell you whether the influencer has purchased followers or not.
+- Daily follower changes can reveal whether an influencer has purchased followers.

-- Check the Earned Media Value – the ultimate metrics to define the value of an influencer
+- Check the earned media value – the ultimate metric to define an influencer’s value.

-- Is she/he also visible on other social media platforms? (e.g. blog, YouTube, Facebook, Twitter, etc.)
+- Genuine influencers are also visible on other social media platforms (e.g. YouTube, Facebook, Twitter).

 1. Audience Quality

-You see at first glance that @ohhcouture’s audience is much higher in quality and the majority of her audience consists of very good and good followers, while @calibeachgirl310’s audience is mostly bad and very bad.
+At first glance, you can see that Leonie Hanne’s audience is much higher in quality and that the majority of her followers are of very good and good quality, while @calibeachgirl310’s audience is mostly bad or very bad.

 2. Follower Growth

-The growth graph helps you to see whether an influencer purchased followers.
-Ideally, the growth graph should proceed like @ohhcouture’s follower graph, evenly and without major upwards or downwards spikes.
+Tracking an influencer’s follower growth helps you reveal whether they purchased followers.
+Ideally, their follower growth graph should proceed like @leoniehanne’s – evenly and without major upwards or downwards spikes.

 3. Daily Follower Changes

-Another tool which helps you to detect fake influencers is the daily follower changes section.
-Instagram only displays the status quo of a channel, so seeing follower loss and follower gain within the daily follower changes on InfluencerDB will help to detect Instagram fraud.
+Another way of spotting fake influencers is tracking daily follower changes.
+Because Instagram only displays the status quo of a channel’s follower count, comparing follower loss and gain with the aid of InfluencerDB helps you detect Instagram fraud.

 Engagement metrics of @calibeachgirl310